Road verges suffer from road-widening, pipe-laying, littering and fly-tipping, salt contamination and pollution from road traffic.

 A lack of management, too much or ill-timed mowing, and cuttings being left on the verge, reduces biodiversity.

 Fewer and later cuts give grasses and flowers chance to set seed whilst providing cover and food for small mammals and invertebrates.

 Where the priority is highways safety or providing a route for pedestrians or horses, verges may be cut frequently to provide a low sward.
 Steps can be taken even with shorter grass to support wildlife.

 Verges alongside roads, tracks and pathways can support a wide range of grasses and flowering plants, and be good for wildlife.

 They provide a wildlife corridor and are sometimes an important grass-land habitat in their own right.
 Hedgerows, scrub and ditches alongside the verge may provide additional support for wildlife.

 Over 100 plant species recorded on verges near RSPB Old Moor

-Verges vary: some have the grasses and dwarf shrubs of acid grassland or heath; others the rich array of neutral grassland meadow flowers.
+Some verges have the grasses and dwarf shrubs of acid grassland or heath; others the flowers of neutral grassland.

-Some are specially seeded either to produce grass quickly or with a mix to produce wild flowers.
+Some are specially seeded to produce grass quickly or with a mix to produce wild flowers.

-When not cut, the long tussocky grasses of undisturbed verges provide cover for small mammals and birds which feed on seeds and invertebrates there.
+When not cut, long tussocky grasses of undisturbed verges provide cover for small mammals and birds which feed on seeds and invertebrates there

 In some verges the grass has given way to scrub, bushes and trees which can provide their own support for wildlife.